OmenMon/.github/README.md

-# .github
+# Organization Profile Settings

-GitHub Organization Profile Settings Repository
+The only purpose of this repository is to make it possible to show a custom welcome page for the [OmenMon](https://github.com/OmenMon/) "organization."
+Other than that, there is nothing here.